arez/arez/docs/motivation.md

 ## Managing State is Hard

 Managing state can be hard.
-When state changes it can be difficult to know which parts of the view needs to be updated, and/or which backend processes need to be modified and/or cancelled.
+When state changes it can be difficult to know which parts of the view needs to be updated, and/or which processes need to be modified and/or cancelled.

 Consider the following scenario.
 If a new item is added to a shopping cart it may involve adding a row to a table with the item details, updating an item count elsewhere, updating the amount left on a voucher, updating